salemhilal/salemhilal.github.io/articles/dont-use-inferprops/dont-use-inferprops.md

 <a href="https://kwi.li/coo'/" target="_blank">Howdy</a>
 ```

-And of course, if I tried to do something heinous like `<Howdy target={2} />`,
+And of course, if I tried to do something disastrous like
-I'll get an error like this in my browser's console at runtime:
+`<Howdy target={2} />`, I'll get an error like this in my browser's console at
+runtime:

 ```html
 Warning: Failed prop type: Invalid prop `target` of type `number` supplied to